 Between her Olympic assignments, Solomon had been involved with many NBC Sports productions.
 She served as the studio show producer during USA Network’s coverage of the US Open and NBC’s “Late Night Wimbledon” show (1998-2002 and 2005-07).
 Other assignments have included serving as the co-producer of the NBA on NBC studio show for two years.
 She also worked extensively on NBC Sports’ golf production for six years (1993-99).

-An 11-time Emmy Award-winner, Solomon won a Gracie Award from the American Women in Radio & Television for her Beijing Olympics work.
+A 13-time Emmy Award-winner, Solomon won a Gracie Award from the American Women in Radio & Television for her Beijing Olympics work.
 She was also a producer on NBC’s primetime coverage of the 2008 Beijing Olympics Opening Ceremony, which won a prestigious Peabody Award.
 Solomon was named “Woman of the Year” by WISE (Women in Sports Events) in 2008, and following the 2004 Athens Olympics, the Sports Business Journal named her one of its “Forty Under 40.”
 In 2001, Solomon was named one of six “Women to Watch” by Cablevision.

 A Phi Beta Kappa member, Solomon graduated magna cum laude from Georgetown University’s School of Foreign Service in with a bachelor’s degree in international politics.